NHSDigital/integration-adaptor-lab-results/README.md

 ### Logging and debugging

 Adaptor provides detailed logs while processing each EDIFACT.
-Each EDIFACT that goes through the adapter is given a new randomly generated `CorrelationId`.
+Each EDIFACT that goes through the adaptor is given a new randomly generated `CorrelationId`.
 This value is available in every log line that is created while processing that EDIFACT and also as an AMQP header (check [here](#outbound-gp-queue-specification)) on the `Outbound GP Queue`.

 ### Duplicates